dasch-swiss/iiif-templates/README.md

 ## Activity Streams Templates
-Based on the [IIIF Change Discovery  API endpoint from the Bodleian Libraries](https://iiif.bodleian.ox.ac.uk/iiif/activity/all-changes), the following templates were constructed:
+Based on the [IIIF Change Discovery  API endpoint from the Bodleian Libraries](https://iiif.bodleian.ox.ac.uk/iiif/activity/all-changes), the following templates were created:
 - an `OrderedCollection` ([all-changes](activity/all-changes.json))
 - a first `OrderedCollectionPage` ([page-0](activity/page-0.json))
 - the subsequent pages pointing to each of the IIIF resource boilerplates (either `Manifest` or `Collection`) which are all `Create` activities and can be found in this [directory](activity/create/).